SerenModz21/github-action-npm-release/README.md

 # Automatic GitHub Release

+> [!NOTE]
+> This is a fork of [justincy/github-action-npm-release](https://github.com/justincy/github-action-npm-release) which contains a few changes.
+>
+> Major changes:
+> - Updates the action to use Node 20 instead of Node 12
+> - Adds apiUrl and messageFormat options (from [@sschoen](https://github.com/sschoen) in https://github.com/justincy/github-action-npm-release/pull/7)
+> - Gets rid of the `set-output` deprecation warnings (from [@sschoen](https://github.com/sschoen) in https://github.com/justincy/github-action-npm-release/pull/7)

 Automatically generate a release when the package.json version changes.
 The release name and tag will match the new version.
 If no releases yet exist, this action will create the first release.

 The release notes will contain a change log generated from git history in the following format: